steinwurf/stub/README.rst

 Usage
 -----
-The ``stub::call`` object act like a "sink" for function calls i.e. we can define a call object to accept any type of function call and it will simply store the arguments for later inspection.
+The ``stub::function`` object act like a "sink" for function calls i.e. we can define a function object to accept any type of function call and it will simply store the arguments for later inspection.

-The typical use-case for the call object is when testing that some code invokes a specific set of functions with a specific set of arguments.
+The typical use-case for the function object is when testing that some code invokes a specific set of functions with a specific set of arguments.